How to use phalcon-devtools to accelerate Phalcon development

 • simple (default)

-When creating an original template, it is recommended to use the included one as a base.
+When creating an original template, it seems like it would be a good idea to use the included template as a base

 --trace not clear

-If you run a command other than the phalcon project outside the phalcon project (more precisely, the path after being rewritten with --directory), the following error will occur.
+If you run commands other than the phalcon project outside the phalcon project (more precisely, in the path after being rewritten with --directory), the following error will occur

 Error: This command should be invoked inside a Phalcon project directory.

-To be used for this determination, the project created with the "phalcon project" command contains a directory called ".phalcon".
+To aid in this determination, projects created with the "phalcon project" command contain a directory called ".phalcon."

 phalcon module command

-Unlike phalcon project, this command does not have any settings such as a base directory path, so it must be executed within the phalcon project directory.
+This command does not have a base directory path or other settings like the phalcon project, so it must be run within the phalcon project directory

---output=s Specify the path of the modules directory.
-It is treated as an option, but if you do not specify it, an error will occur, so I think it can be considered mandatory.
+--output=s Specify the path to the modules directory.
+This is treated as an option, but if you do not specify it, an error will occur, so it can be considered essential

 phalcon module --name module1 --output=./app/modules

---config-type=s This is the file type setting for the configuration file.
-Default is php, but other formats are also available
+--config-type=s This is the file type of the configuration file.
+The default is php, but you can also select other formats

 • ini